 As I imagine most people reading this will have seen by now, this year's Hugo Award winners were announced over the weekend at Renovation.
-You can see the full list of winners at Locus here, you can find all the voting and nomination stats in one PDF here, and if you feel so inclined you can watch a recording of the ceremony here.

 Congratulations, of course, to all the winners.
 None of my personal favourites went home the winner in the fiction categories (although Best Novella, at least, was a sufficiently strong shortlist that almost any of the nominees would have been a good winner) but I was particularly pleased with three categories: Best Fanzine, in which Chris Garcia and James Bacon won for The Drink Tank; Best Fan Writer, in which I was delighted to see Claire Brialey win at last (particularly because she writes with equal facility about the experience of being an sf reader and fan, and about sf itself -- we've been lucky to publish a few of her reviews here); and Best Editor Short Form, in which Sheila Williams' win was long overdue, given that Asimov's has provided two-thirds of the winners and nominees in the short fiction categories over the last five years.